Adam Konar: Edmonton Eskimos

-BC Lions
+BC Lions (first stint)

 Shortly after his release from the Eskimos, Konar signed with his hometown BC Lions on May 20, 2019.
+He played in 17 regular season games where he had six defensive tackles and eight special teams tackles.
+He did not play in 2020 due to the cancellation of the 2020 CFL season.
+In 2021, Konar played in all 14 games of a truncated season where he had six defensive tackles, 13 special teams tackles, and one sack.
 He signed a contract extension with the Lions on February 3, 2021.